billthefarmer/ffts-android/README.md

 This is a fork of the [FFST project](https://github.com/anthonix/ffts) for Android.
-I was unable to get this to build using the android build script provided, and rather than waste time and effort investigating the arcane autoconf/automake build system, moved the folders about to that it can be built with the Android NDK build script.
+I was unable to get this to build using the android build script provided, and rather than waste time and effort investigating the arcane autoconf/automake build system, moved the folders about so that it can be built with the Android NDK build script.

 The [app](https://github.com/billthefarmer/scope) that I want to use